Know your legal obligations on pensions

 - schemes not registered with HM Revenue & Customs

-If you are consulting with employee representatives, you must give them paid time to undertake their duties and must not subject them to dismissal or any other detriment - otherwise they can take you to an industrial tribunal.
+If you are consulting with employee representatives, you must give them paid time to undertake their duties and must not subject them to dismissal or any other detriment due to their need for such time - otherwise they can take you to an industrial tribunal.

 See how to inform and consult your employees.